isac322/OneDrive-SDK-java/README.md

 ### 10. Upload file (asynchronously)

-- like [asynchronously downloading](#7-download-file-asynchronously), it uses Future & Promise mechanism.
+- like [asynchronous downloading](#7-download-file-asynchronously), it uses Future & Promise mechanism.
 - more detail of `UploadFuture` will explain later at wiki...

 ```java